JackyWeng526/Chiller_Analysis/README.md

 ![RTmax_vs_Ta](https://github.com/JackyWeng526/Chiller_Analysis/blob/main/docs/RTmax_vs_Ta.PNG)

 ## Cooling Load Prediction
-We utilize lgbm for training and predicting.
+We utilize the LightGBM model for training and predicting.

-The details of the training code are in [/src](https://github.com/JackyWeng526/Chiller_Analysis/blob/main/src/Cooling_load_predict.py).
+The details of the training code are in the [/src](https://github.com/JackyWeng526/Chiller_Analysis/blob/main/src/Cooling_load_predict.py) folder.

-The predictions and the outcomes are plotted below.
+The outcomes are demonstrated below.

 ![RT_predictions](https://github.com/JackyWeng526/Chiller_Analysis/blob/main/docs/RT_predictions.PNG)

 ![RT_predictions_daymax](https://github.com/JackyWeng526/Chiller_Analysis/blob/main/docs/RT_predictions_dailymax.PNG)

-Now, we can tell the total cooling load of the building with the weather condition.
+Now, we can tell the total cooling load of the building with the given weather condition.

 Then, we may be able to do the chiller plant optimization while we determine the chillers' total cooling load.